-In Frankfort, Indiana, a "corporation" is an entity that is, under the law, distinct from any of its owners.
-Basically, this means that the people who own a corporation, and the corporation itself, are distinct "persons."
+In Frankfort, Kentucky, a "corporation" is an entity that is, under the law, distinct from any of its owners.
+Essentially, this means that the people who own a corporation, and the corporation itself, are distinct "persons."

 As a prime example, corporations have to pay income taxes, just as a person would.

-Essentially every for-profit corporation in the U.S. is required to pay taxes on its income each year.
-Most states also have their own corporate income tax.
-All corporations in Frankfort, Indiana are required to pay it.
+Every corporation in the United States is obligated to pay federal income tax.
+Most states also have a corporate income tax, which corporations doing business in Frankfort, Kentucky are obligated to pay.

-In Frankfort, Indiana, corporations must pay both the federal and state corporate income tax.
-Failing to pay these taxes can result in severe punishment, including huge fines which can put a corporation out of business.
+In Frankfort, Kentucky, corporations must pay both the federal and state corporate income tax.
+Failing to pay these taxes can result in grave punishment, including huge fines which can put a corporation out of business.

-How Can a Frankfort, Indiana Corporate Tax Lawyer Help?
+How Can a Frankfort, Kentucky Corporate Tax Lawyer Help?